pousse-cafe/pousse-cafe.github.io/documentation.md

 [when instantiating a Bundle](#run-your-model).
 Above implementation is serializable which makes it suitable for Pousse-Café's internal messaging (``InternalMessaging``).
 This messaging's purpose is testing, it should not be used by production code.

+Note that in above example, field names match Attribute names.
+This enables the Runtime to check a message's validity i.e. the fact that an `Attribute<T>` attribute has been set.
+Using an `OptionalAttribute<T>` type tells the Runtime that associated field may remain unset i.e. equal to `null`.
+Message validity check is an option of the Runtime and is disabled by default but enabled [when running tests](#test-your-model).
+It can be enabled or disabled by using `messageValidation(boolean)` method of `RuntimeBuilder` (see [how to create a Runtime](#run-your-model)).

 ### Aggregate life-cycle hooks